avakwan8/A03/README.md

 Branch - A set of code that is under development without affecting the production / main branch code

-Clone
+Clone - hardware/software that is meant to function the exact same as another system

-Commit
+Commit - making a change permanant

-Fetch
+Fetch - the retrival of data

-GIT
+GIT - a software for tracking changes in files

-Github
+Github - collaboration platform for software developers

-Merge
+Merge - taking two or more groups of data and merging them

-Merge Conflict
+Merge Conflict - when one or more person make different changes to the same line of the same file

-Push
+Push - data transfer from the server to the user

-Pull
+Pull - data transfer from the user to server

-Remote
+Remote - a physical personal computer in which the user does not have phsyical acess

-Repository
+Repository - where data is stored in computer